© Making A Difference

 Helps those in need through the latest financial crisis in their lives.
-Whether it's a need for housing or shelter, they're facing eviction or utilities are being shutoff, they are there to connect people to services & resources and help them break the chains of poverty.
-Their Relational Ministry goes to Belleville on the 2nd & 4th Wednesday of each month to provide a hot meal for the homeless and hold a Roundtable Forum where they gather in a circle to discuss topics of concern to those on the streets.
+Whether it's a need for housing or shelter, they're facing eviction or utilities are being shutoff, they connect people to services & resources and help them break the chains of poverty.
+Their Relational Ministry goes to Belleville on the 2nd & 4th Wednesday of each month to provide a hot meal for the homeless and hold a Roundtable Forum where they gather to discuss topics of concern to those on the streets.
 They meet at 12:30pm at Trinity United Church of Christ at 47 N. Douglas.
 They have a Furniture Ministry where furniture is delivered on the 1st & 3rd Saturdays of the month - you must request this from their Call Center.
 Sources for financial aid are available and sometimes help from their Client Assistance Fund may be provided and they give connection to services including job placement.
-They do not give handouts, they give a hand up to help their clients help themselves.

 2100 W Main St - Belleville.